jacksund/simmate/src/simmate/database/README.md

 df = MITStaticEnergy.objects.filter(...).to_toolkit()
 ```

+## Modify data

-To modify each of these, see the [pandas](https://pandas.pydata.org/docs/) and `simmate.toolkit` documentation for more info.
+To modify and analyze data, see the [pandas](https://pandas.pydata.org/docs/) and `simmate.toolkit` documentation for more info.